 ArcGIS Pro displaying Nearmap imagery with Yucaipa Valley Water District utility network data

-Nearmap’s MapBrowser using the Split View tool allows you to easily compare imagery for a location across two different survey dates
+MapBrowser using the Split View tool to compare imagery across different survey dates

 Often the district needs to view their AutoCAD drawings overlaid on Nearmap imagery to gather more specific information about a project or site.
 Rather than just simply viewing the drawing, the ability to lay Nearmap imagery below adds significant real-world context for the user.
 Below you can see an ArcGIS online map with Nearmap imagery included.